 The Foundation accounts for income taxes in accordance with FASB ASC 740, Income Taxes, which clarifies the accounting for uncertainty in income taxes and how an uncertain tax position is recognized in financial statements.
 The Foundation analyzes tax positions taken in previously filed returns and tax positions expected to be taken in future returns.
 Based on this analysis, a liability is recorded if uncertain tax benefits have been received.
 The Foundation's practice is to recognize interest and penalties, if any, related to uncertain tax positions in the tax expense.
-There were no uncertain tax positions identified or related interest and penalties recorded as of June 30, 2020 and 2019, and the Foundation does not expect this to change significantly over the next 12 months.
+There were no uncertain tax positions identified or related interest and penalties recorded as of June 30, 2021 and 2020, and the Foundation does not expect this to change significantly over the next 12 months.

-Concentration of Labor The Foundation retains approximately 80% of its labor force through Social Services Union, Local 721, Services Employees International Union.
+Concentration of Labor The Foundation retains approximately 80% of its labor force through Social Services Union, Local 721, Services Employees International Union (Union).
 This labor force is subject to collective bargaining agreements and, as such, renegotiation of such agreements could expose the Foundation to an increase in hourly costs and work stoppages.
-In September 2016, negotiations concluded between the Foundation and the Social Services Union, Local 721, Services Employees International Union, extending the current agreements to September 30, 2021.
+In September 2016, negotiations concluded between the Foundation and the Union, extending the current agreements to September 30, 2021.
+The Foundation is currently in negotiations with the Union for a new agreement.